byoso/django_silly_auth/README.md

 I've used a few ones, and did not find the one that behaves the way I want, efficient, but flexible, I want to win time, and get what I need straight to the point.

-The aim of DSA it to provide a good-enought-to-go authentication out of the box, but still remains highly modular through its SILLY_AUTH config in **settings.py**, so it is always possible to improve your authentication when you have the time for it.
+The aim of DSA it to provide a good-enough-to-go authentication out of the box, but still remains highly modular through its SILLY_AUTH config in **settings.py**, so it is always possible to improve your authentication when you have the time for it.